 ABOUT THE INSTITUTE

 With funding thanks to the New York State Council on the Arts, Community-Word Project's Teaching Artist Project staff have created this training in partnership with arts community members from the Rochester area.
-The Institute's training curriculum is based on Community-Word Project's Creative Process exploration methods, teaching practices and arts-in-education philosophy developed over the last 22 years.
-The training is free for teaching artists.
-In this training, participants will:
+The Institute's training curriculum is based on Community-Word Project's Creative Process exploration methods, teaching practices and arts-in-education philosophy developed over the last 23 years.
+The training is free for teaching artists and will run September-December.